Victoria Falls

 Topping Up

-Once I blew through my weekly data allowance with Econet, I topped up my balance at their office in Bulawayo.
+Once I blew through my first week’s data allowance with Econet, I topped up my balance at their office in Bulawayo.
 It was as simple as providing them my phone number, saying how much airtime credit (that’s the key) I wanted, and paying with my credit card (or cash if you wish).
 I received a confirmation text message right away.

 If there are no offices in sight, you can also buy an Econect voucher from any number of street vendors, and add that to your account instead.

 When adding to your airtime balance, it’s a good idea to shut off your cellular data.
 This avoids per-use charges draining your balance while you wrestle with the phone menu to select the right plan.
-You can also ask the representative to disable casual data usage when buying your SIM card.

 Coverage and Data Speeds

 I traveled the country as part of an overlanding tour that started in Victoria Falls, headed south to Bulawayo and nearby Matopos, then east to Masvingo.
-From there we headed north through Harare, to Lusaka in Zambia.
-Curiously, I rarely encountered areas with 2G/EDGE coverage.
-It was either 3G or no service at all.

 However, rather annoyingly, what my iPhone displayed and what was actually available weren’t always the same.
 In many rural areas, with 3G showing on my phone, nothing would actually load even if I had full service.
-It was the same story in a few of the EDGE coverage areas -– not even Whatsapp or email would work.

 Furthermore, if the signal strength was only one bar, nothing loaded.
 To make things worse, for some reason the phone wouldn’t automatically drop back to a “lesser” network.